How to Make a Graphic Designer Cover Letter (With Examples)

 3. Optimized Style

-To ensure that your cover letter stands out and meets the requirements set forth by the employer, highlight your experience as it relates to the position.
+To ensure that your cover letter stands out and meets the employer's requirements, highlight your experience as it relates to the position.

-To help you understand, here is a sample sentence:
+To help you understand, here's a sample sentence:

 "I excel at designing layouts, creating graphic images for websites and social media, and developing logos, brochures, and infographics."